-There is one man who appears regularly in the journals of the York Factory Express, but he never is traveling in the boats.
-He is named Alexis Bonamie dit L’Esperance — also known as Alexis L’Esperance, and at one time he did work on the west side of the Rocky Mountains.
-In the York Factory Express journals that I have collected, however, I find him only in the East, on the Saskatchewan River.
-Everyone in the Saskatchewan brigades knew who he was, and all greeted him as they passed him going in the opposite direction.
+Alexis L’Esperance appears regularly in the journals of the York Factory Express, but he never is traveling in their boats.
+His full name is Alexis Bonamie dit L’Esperance — and at one time he did work on the west side of the Rocky Mountains.
+In the York Factory Express journals that I have collected, however, I find him only in the East, and only on the Saskatchewan River.
+Everyone in the York Factory Express, and in the Saskatchewan Brigades, knew who he was, and all greeted him as they passed him going in the opposite direction.

-L’Esperance was in charge of his own fleet of York Boats.
-He was still employed by the HBC in these years, and these were still their boats.
-But he always traveled in the opposite direction than the York Boats of the express — for good reason.
-Alexis L’Esperance was in charge of a brigade of York Boats that went north to the Athabasca District by the old route.
+Alexis L’Esperance was in charge of his own fleet of York Boats.
+A long time employee of the Company, he was still employed by the HBC in these years, and these were still their boats.
+But he always traveled in the opposite direction than the York Boats of the York Factory Express — for good reason.
+Alexis L’Esperance was in charge of a brigade of York Boats that went north to Portage La Loche by the old route.
 His was a fabulous journey — almost as fabulous as that of the York Factory-Columbia express.

-This is what his HBC biography sheet says of him, during and after his period spent in the Columbia district:
+This is what his HBC biography sheet says of Alexis L’Esperance, during and after his period spent in the Columbia district: